 NVivo Core Skills

-More advanced features such as queries and visualisations will also be demonstrated, and options for learning more about these discussed.
+More advanced features such as queries, reporting and visualizations will also be briefly introduced.

 - The NVivo project interface